aurko-nsu/appnap-project/README.md

 ## Steps to run the App

-Follow the steps to run Emo Cal:
+Follow the steps to run this app:

 - Download the project file as zip from github in `\xampp\htdocs` directory of your machine.
 Or clone the github repository using Git Bash.
 ```